 How can I purchase Oogie Boogie Bash tickets?

-Tickets can be purchased only through Disney directly and the party is completely sold out for 2023.
+Tickets can be purchased only through Disney directly and sell out extremely quickly.

 How does the process work?
 Log on to Disney's website before the sale time and navigate to the Oogie Boogie Bash sale page.
 There you will click to be placed in a digital queue until it is your turn to complete a purchase.
 Be patient as this queue can sometimes take many hours (yes, seriously).
 I highly recommend saving your digital queue ID so won't lose your place in line if you need to switch devices.